hamant-jagwan/Olympic-history-athletes-and-results-__SQL/README.md

 20. Break down all olympic games where india won medal for Hockey and how many medals in each olympic games.

 ## Conclusion
- the comprehensive analysis of Olympic history data offers valuable insights into the evolution and dynamics of the games over time.
+ The comprehensive analysis of Olympic history data offers valuable insights into the evolution and dynamics of the games over time.
  With a focus on participation trends, sport popularity, individual achievements, and country performances, this data provides a solid foundation for further visualization and in-depth analysis.